-Prysmian adopted a set of regulations for internal management and external reporting of documents and information about the Company, especially concerning price sensitive information.
-These regulations transpose the legal definitions of price sensitive and confidential information and the clarifications provided by CONSOB as well as standard practice whilst also defining how information falling under these definitions should be managed and identifying the company managers who will manage and coordinate information flows up through disclosure to the market in compliance with current law.
-These regulations may be found on the Company website, www.prysmiangroup.com under Investor Relations/Corporate Governance
+Prysmian adopted a set of procedures for internal management and external reporting of documents and information about the Company, especially concerning confidential information.
+These procedures were reviewed during the Financial Year in order to align the content with the innovations introduced by Regulation (EU) No. 596/2014 ("MAR") on the harmonisation of Market Abuse legislation.
+The parts of greatest relevance in this regulation became applicable on 3 July 2016.
+The procedures define how information that assumes a confidential character should be managed and identify the company managers who will manage and coordinate these information flows through to disclosure to the market.
+It includes situations where it was initially decided to defer disclosure under the circumstances as required by the applicable legislation.
+These procedures may be found on the Company website, www.prysmiangroup.com under Investor Relations/Corporate Governance.